wenjiezhou/shortening-url-service/README.md

 ### Prereqs

 * Java 1.8 or higher
-* PostgreSQL 9.5 (you do not need to config database yourself) The Nosql (ex: DynamoDB) should be a better choose in teams of scalability and durability
+* PostgreSQL 9.5
+Note: For this quick demo, i choose to use PostgreSQL rds.
+The Nosql (ex: DynamoDB) should be a better choose for this service in teams of scalability and durability

 #### Database setup